OctahedronBR/site/apresentacao_src/presentation.md

 # Octahedron

-## We are a startup that develops web applications for cloud computing environment.
+## We are a company that provides communication and processes solutions, providing flexibility, scalability, availability and innovation for your business.

+> We use the cloud computing to reach those intangibles values to the business because we believe that this is the closest business model of the ideal.
+>
 > We are totally focused on cloud computing and we are always trying to specialize even more in this area.

 !SLIDE

 ### Our services

-* Consulting and integration
+* Assistance and integration
 * Projetcs on demand
 * Software as a Service

-> For more information, check out <a href="/solucoes" target="_blank">our services</a> on the company's site.
+> For more information, check out <a href="/services" target="_blank">our services</a> on the company's site.

 !SLIDE